This blog post was last updated on 7/29/25

 The older your blog posts get, the more traffic they eventually accumulate.
 And while it’s great when a certain, older blog posts continue to get eyes on it, it should be noted that that’s all the more reason to ensure it’s still relevant.

-Start by first reviewing your older blog posts that are still driving traffic.
+Start by reviewing your older blog posts that are still driving traffic.
 Do they include any statistics that need to be updated, or is the information dated?
-Maybe it talks about a part of your software or services that you no longer have or provide.
-These are simple fixes that will go along way with your audience and show them that you have lots of evergreen content that will always be valuable.
+Perhaps it refers to a part of your software or services that you no longer offer or provide.
+These simple fixes will go a long way with your audience, demonstrating that you have a wealth of evergreen content that remains valuable.
+If you wrote a blog post a year or two ago, it might be missing newer facts or insights that exist today.
+By refreshing it, you can keep the post relevant and engaging for your current readers and help boost visibility in search results.
+Adding updated keywords, modern examples, and recent data can positively impact your SEO efforts.

 Also, try uploading colorful images, reformatting, and adding better or more examples.
 Don’t forget to add a line that informs readers when the post was updated, so they know how fresh it is.